 When you're at your vaccine appointment, there are some ways to prompt your body's relaxation response to help you get through the injection, McNamara says.
 And this is especially important if you have a vasovagal response (aka you have a history of fainting in response to needles).

-If you consciously slow down your breathing by taking diaphragmatic "belly" breaths, you elicit a calming response.
-Slowing your breath slows down your heart rate, which then tells your brain that everything is OK.
+One option is consciously slowing down your breathing by taking diaphragmatic "belly" breaths.
+This elicits your body's parasympathetic nervous system, which delivers a calming response.
+Slowing your breath slows down your heart rate, which then tells your brain everything is OK.

 When doing this, make sure you're breathing in to expand your stomach and then out to pull it back in.
 Need more guidance?
 Try one of these six types of breathing exercises to reduce stress.